As shaky as it is, the Seahawks defense — not their stacked offense — saved the day vs. the Dolphins

 If you were looking for an indication that Sunday might be different defensively for these Seahawks, it happened four plays into the game.
 Linebacker Cody Barton — filling in for the injured Brooks — got a piece of Ryan Fitzpatrick’s pass before Seahawk safety Ryan Neal reeled in the interception.
 Seattle scored a touchdown six plays later and never relinquished the lead.

 But staying up on Miami wasn’t necessarily a byproduct of Wilson’s brilliance (although he had his moments) so much as it was the defense’s perseverance.
-In the first quarter, the Dolphins (1-3) had it on first and 10 from Seattle’s 20.
+In the first quarter, the Dolphins (1-3) had it first-and-10 from Seattle’s 20.
 The Seahawks held them to a field goal and stayed ahead, 7-3.
-In the second quarter, Miami had a first-and-10 from Seattle’s 18, then a third-and-3 from the 11 before linebacker K.J.
+In the second quarter, Miami had a first-and-10 from Seattle’s 18, then a third-and-three from the 11 before linebacker K.J.
 Wright broke up a pass to force another field goal and keep his team up 10-6.

-Later that quarter, the Dolphins had a third-and-4 from Seattle’s 27 before the Seahawks caused another incompletion and forced a field goal to stay up 10-9.
+Later that quarter, the Dolphins had a third-and-four from Seattle’s 27 before the Seahawks caused another incompletion and forced a field goal to stay up 10-9.
 In the third quarter, another forced field goal to stay up 17-12.
-Then in the fourth, defensive lineman Alton Robinson tackled running back Myles Gaskin on third-and-3 from the 9, which forced a fifth straight field goal and kept the Seahawks up by two.
+Then in the fourth, defensive lineman Alton Robinson tackled running back Myles Gaskin on third-and-three from the 9, which forced a fifth consecutive field goal and kept the Seahawks up by two.

 It’s not as though the Dolphins couldn’t move the ball.
 They finished with 415 yards — just 26 fewer than the Seahawks.
-But Seattle was basically the neighbor who would wave you toward the front door before slamming it in your face.
+But Seattle basically was the neighbor who would wave you toward the front door before slamming it in your face.

 “Everything was outstanding in my eyes,” Wright said.
 “I thought we tackled decently, and we didn’t give up those long balls that we’ve seen in those first few weeks, and I was tremendously happy about that.”